GetStream/stream-chat-css/README.md

 ## Usage

 This repository comes as a dependency of `stream-chat-react` and doesn't require explicit installation if you're using the component library.
-Add the styles to your app but importing the bundled CSS:
+Add the styles to your app by importing the bundled CSS:

 ```tsx
 import 'stream-chat-css/dist/css/index.css';